as228gc/1dv610-laboration2/src/modules/ReportGenerator/README.md

 # ReportGenerator

 The ReportGenerator class calculates and summarizes an array of transactions.
-With the calculated data, it can generate a report to summarize the transactions.
+With the calculated data, it is able to generate a report to summarize the transactions.

 ### Dependencies
 Classes: